FredHutch/coop/_drafts/data_security.md

 ---
-title: "Data security: common mistakes" # replace with the title of your post, a short catchy description to entice readers
+title: "Keeping research data secure: Common mistakes and how to avoid them" # replace with the title of your post, a short catchy description to entice readers
 author: Susan Glick
 categories: # delete the categories that do not apply and keep at least one
   - Community